-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal supports the creation of a mix of residential housing choices and densities for the neighborhood. √ The proposed R-6 zoning district supports a mix of housing choices and densities in the neighborhood.
-2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is classified as high density (greater than 12 dwelling units per acre), it is located on a major or minor arterial or in a location that has limited impact on adjacent low or moderate density developments. √ The proposed change in zoning constitutes an increase in density which will have limited impact on adjacent residential uses.
-Greenwood Road is a minor arterial.
-3 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal introduces a new housing type to the neighborhood, it is designed to be compatible with nearby land uses. ✓ The proposed change in zoning will allow for higher density dwellings that are similar to the adjacent homes within the overall Moss Creek development.
-4 Community Form/Land Use Guideline 1: Community Form B.3: Neighborhood streets are designed to invite human interaction and easy access through the use of connectivity, and design elements such as short blocks or bike/walkways in the middle of long blocks to connect with other streets. √ The majority of the streets on this site have been constructed and sidewalks are provided throughout the development to enhance pedestrian connectivity.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal supports the creation of a mix of residential housing choices and densities for the neighborhood. √ The proposal is for high density residential which would expand the mix of residential housing choices in the neighborhood.
+2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is classified as high density (greater than 12 dwelling units per acre), it is located on a major or minor arterial or in a location that has limited impact on adjacent low or moderate density developments. √ The proposal is for high density which is located along a local road and adjacent to other high density developments and across the street from a non-residential use.
+3 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal introduces a new housing type to the neighborhood, it is designed to be compatible with nearby land uses. ✓ The proposal is similar to other zoning districts in the area.
+Buffers and setbacks are in compliance.
+4 Community Form/Land Use Guideline 1: Community Form B.3: Neighborhood streets are designed to invite human interaction and easy access through the use of connectivity, and design elements such as short blocks or bike/walkways in the middle of long blocks to connect with other streets. - Pedestrian connectivity to the proposed sidewalk in the ROW is being provided.
+Vehicle/pedestrian connections are needed to Persimmon.
 5 Community Form/Land Use Guideline 2: Centers A.1.
-Locate activity centers within the Neighborhood Form District at street intersections with at least one of the intersecting streets classified as a collector or higher, AND one of the corners containing an established non-residential use. ✓ The proposed change in zoning constitutes an increase in density which will have limited impact on adjacent residential uses.
-Greenwood Road is a minor arterial.
+Locate activity centers within the Neighborhood Form District at street intersections with at least one of the intersecting streets classified as a collector or higher, AND one of the corners containing an established non-residential use.
+NA The proposal is not located in an activity center.